Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: A model-free sensitivity analysis approach for outcome misclassification in randomization tests

-After obtaining a causal conclusion (i.e., rejecting null hypothesis or not) based on the measured outcomes (assuming no outcome misclassification), a natural question is: how many misclassified outcomes are needed at least to overturn that causal conclusion?
-We call such number as \textit{minimal alteration number}.
+Since outcome misclassification often exists in randomized experiments and can severely bias the downstream randomization tests, after obtaining a causal conclusion (e.g., rejecting some causal null hypothesis or not) reported by a randomization test based on the measured outcomes, a natural and fundamental question is: how many misclassified outcomes are needed at least to overturn that causal conclusion?
+We call this quantity the ``minimal alteration number."
 Or equivalently, what is the threshold such that the causal conclusion based on the measured outcomes may differ from that based on the true outcomes if the accuracy of the measured outcomes did not surpass that threshold?
-We call this threshold the \textit{warning accuracy}, for which a rigorous definition is given below. \begin{Definition}[Warning Accuracy] Let $\mathcal{D}_{\alpha}(\mathbf{Z}, \mathbf{Y}^{*})$ and $\mathcal{D}_{\alpha}(\mathbf{Z}, \mathbf{Y})$ denote the level-$\alpha$ hypothesis testing result (rejecting the null hypothesis of no treatment effect or not) based on the measured outcomes $\mathbf{Y}^{*}$ and that based on the true outcomes $\mathbf{Y}$ respectively, and $\mathcal{A}(\mathbf{Y}^{*}\mid \mathbf{Y})$ the accuracy of $\mathbf{Y}^{*}$ under $\mathbf{Y}$.
+We call this threshold the ``warning accuracy," for which a rigorous definition is given below. \begin{Definition}[Warning Accuracy] Let $\mathcal{D}_{\alpha}(\mathbf{Z}, \mathbf{Y}^{*})$ and $\mathcal{D}_{\alpha}(\mathbf{Z}, \mathbf{Y})$ denote the level-$\alpha$ hypothesis testing result (rejecting the null hypothesis or not) based on the measured outcomes $\mathbf{Y}^{*}$ and that based on the true outcomes $\mathbf{Y}$ respectively, and $\mathcal{A}(\mathbf{Y}^{*}\mid \mathbf{Y})$ the accuracy of $\mathbf{Y}^{*}$ under $\mathbf{Y}$.
 The warning accuracy given level $\alpha$, the treatment indicators $\mathbf{Z}$, and the measured outcomes $\mathbf{Y}^{*}$, is defined as